 Memorandum of Cooperation on Trans-Tasman Bank Distress Management

-Download the Memorandum of Understanding [2.41MB]
+Download the Memorandum of Cooperation [290KB]

 Purpose of the Memorandum of Cooperation

 The Memorandum is not governed by international law and does not create legal relations between the participants to the Memorandum.
+Nothing in this Memorandum constitutes, directly or indirectly, a guarantee, indemnity or warranty to any person by any of the participants in the Memorandum.

 Participants to the Memorandum of Cooperation